 I’ve always loved food.
 And after learning how to be a pretty good cook, I thought, how cool would it be to work with food everyday.
 So for most of my adult life, I’ve been working in the food industry in one form or fashion.
 It’s this experience that lead me to write my book, FAT PROFITS.
 Now while FAT PROFITS tells the story about a corrupt food company, I can honestly say that company does not exist.
 That said, I’ve seen some disturbing trends in the food industry over the past 20 years, and I’m passionate about trying to improve the quality of the food we eat.
 After all, if the old adage “you are what you eat” is true, these days we can’t even pronounce each other’s name.
 If that doesn’t make sense to you, start reading some ingredient labels.
 I guarantee if you’re eating like most Americans, they read more like a lab experiment than something that’s truly good for you.
 Please, do yourself a favor and check your labels out.

-Yes, I’ve battled a Coke “addiction” a couple times.
-Just when I think I have it beat, a couple years later it worms its way back into my life.
+Yes, I’ve battled a Coke “addiction” a couple of times.
+Just when I think I have it beat, a couple of years later it worms its way back into my life.
 No, this Coke isn’t that white, powdery stuff.
 This Coke comes in a can, and my particular “drug” of choice is Cherry Coke Zero.

 Do you ever wonder why soft drinks and processed foods have such power over us?
 Are we just weak?
 Or are our bodies simply outmaneuvered by slick Big Food companies?
 An interesting 60 Minutes episode entitled “The Flavorists: Tweaking Tastes and Creating Cravings” sheds some light on the subject. (more…)